 Talent adding RPMI 1640 to a vial containing NCI-H441 cells and pipetting up and down.
 TXT: Cell concentration: 2.5 x 106 cells/mL

-Use 0.25 milliliters of this cell suspension to fill each channel and a portion of the ports [1-TXT].
+Use 0.25 milliliters of this cell suspension to fill the channel and a portion of the ports [1-TXT].
 Using brightfield microscopy, verify that cells have been distributed evenly within the channels [2].
+Add the media reservoir and stopcock to the channel [3].
 Videographer: Important step!

 Talent filling the channel and portion of ports using a micropipette.
 TXT: Generated surface density: 150,000 cells/cm2

-SCOPE: Shot of evenly distributed cells within the channels.
+Talent examining cells in the microscope.

+Talent adding the media reservoir and a stopcock to the channel.

-After 10 minutes of cell seeding, begin culturing the channels at 37 degrees Celsius with 5 percent carbon dioxide [1-TXT].
-Use a programmable syringe pump to draw spent media out from the channel [2] and add fresh media into the channel from a sterile media reservoir attached to the channel inlet [3-TXT].
+Begin culturing the channel at 37 degrees Celsius with 5 percent carbon dioxide [1].
+Use a programmable syringe pump to draw spent media out from the channel [2] and fresh media into the channel from a sterile media reservoir attached to the channel inlet [3-TXT].
 Videographer: Important step!

-Talent placing the channels in the incubator.
-TXT: Culture one channel for 24 h and another for 48 h
+Talent placing the channel in the incubator.

 Shot of programmable syringe pump set up (Including channel and reservoir).

-CU: Shot of fresh media is entering the channel.
-TXT: Flow rate: 0.2 μL/min, ramp up to 10 μL/min across 4 h, and maintain it thereafter
+CU: Shot of fresh media entering the channel.
+TXT: Flow program: wait 10 min, start at 0.2 μL/min, ramp up to 10 μL/min across 4 h, and maintain thereafter

 Cell Fixation

-In a chemical fume hood, dilute 1 milliliter of 4% formaldehyde in 3 milliliters of DPBS (D-P-B-S) [1] and transfer to a tube labeled “1% formaldehyde” [2].
-Similarly prepare 2% formaldehyde [3-TXT].
+In a chemical fume hood, dilute a 4% formaldehyde solution into DPBS to create a 1% solution (D-P-B-S) [1] and store in an appropriately labeled tube.
+Prepare the 2% formaldehyde solution in a similar fashion [2].

 Talent adding 1 ml formaldehyde in 3 mL of DPBS.

-Talent transfering the mix to a tube labeled as 1% formaldehyde.

-Shot of tubes labeled as 1% formaldehyde and 2% formaldehyde placed in a rack on workbench TXT: 2% FA: 2 mL 4% FA + 2 mL DPBS
+Shot of tubes labeled as 1% formaldehyde and 2% formaldehyde placed in a rack on workbench

-Transfer the formaldehyde solutions to different 5-milliliter syringes, labeled with the appropriate concentrations [1].
+Transfer the formaldehyde solutions to appropriately labeled 5-milliliter syringes [1].
 Draw up 20 milliliters of DPBS into a separate 20-milliliter syringe [2].
+This DPBS will be used for the washing steps.

 Talent transferring formaldehyde solution to a labeled syringe and placing it next to an already filled labeled syringe.

-Talent drawing 20 mL DPBS solution into a 20 mL syringe.
+Show DPBS-containing syringe already in the hood.

-Next, remove microfluidic channels from the culture apparatus [1] and place them into the chemical fume hood [2].
+Next, remove the microfluidic channel from the culture apparatus [1] and secure it in the chemical fume hood [2].

 Talent removing the microfluidic channel from the culture apparatus.